Eks

 deregister_cluster(name, params::Dict{String,<:Any})

 Deregisters a connected cluster to remove it from the Amazon EKS control plane.
+A connected cluster is a Kubernetes cluster that you've connected to your control plane using the Amazon EKS Connector.

 Arguments